Shakspere Society of Philadelphia

 The plays which we will read during 2003-2004 are As You Like It, Macbeth, and a few scenes from Timon of Athens.

 Speaking of Macbeth, a strong production of this shattering masterpiece is still in performance for the next couple of weeks at 21st Street and Sansom, on the second floor of the Lutheran Church parish hall there.
-An even better production would give us a Macbeth and Lady Macbeth of more nuance and emotional range, but these are theatrical, intense performances in many scenes: well worth a visit.
+An even better production would give us a Macbeth and Lady Macbeth of more nuanced and emotional range, but these are theatrical, intense performances in many scenes: well worth a visit.

 Respectfully submitted Robert G. Peck Secretary